suhaschandra/Protein/README.md

 b) Input Phenotype File

 This includes information about sample phenotype.
-The first column has the sample ID, which should be in the same order as it appears in the Input Luminex File.
-The second column has information about the group it belongs to.
+The first column (column name: SampleName) has the sample ID, which should be in the same order as it appears in the Input Luminex File.
+The second column (column name: Phenotype) has information about the group it belongs to.
 Please use test_phenotype.txt as a template for this file.